New Arrivals Program

 ²Temporary resident visa holders must present an Authority to Enrol (ATE) form (PDF 409KB) when enrolling at a primary or rural and regional secondary school.

 All schools have a Strategic Improvement Plan in which they must show the school community how they propose to use funds to support students.
-Accountability for the effective use of new arrivals funding to improve student learning occurs through the annual report.
+Accountability for the effective use of new arrivals funding to improve student learning occurs through the school's annual report.